Supporting Christian women who are single and childless

 (because they don’t want to marry a non-Christian)

-There are essentially half the number of men than women in the church, meaning that getting married to a Christian will not be possible for around 50% of Christian women.
+There are about half the number of single men to single women in the majority of the church, meaning that being married to a Christian man will not be possible for many Christian women.

 If Christian women are genuinely happy to remain single, they should be honoured and supported in that.
 However, most Christian women would prefer to marry a Christian man and as time goes by, they find that being single and childless is a very different experience depending on whether they are in their 20s, 30s, 40s or older.